• Home

 Shades of Green – Disney Hollywood Studios

 Shades’ Hollywood Studios bus is a single destination bus.
-It just goes between Shades and Hollywood Studios, but it only runs once per hour.
+It just goes between Shades and Hollywood Studios.

-Shades’ Hollywood Studios Bus departs Shades every 60 minutes on the half hour.
-Buses start running at 0830.
+Shades’ Hollywood Studios Bus departs Shades every 30 minutes at 15 and 45 past the hour.

 Travel Options: